Welcome New Students!

 What about a book list and how do I buy my books?

 Please note that there is no longer any place on campus to purchase textbooks.
 Textbooks may be purchased through the on-line bookstore or from any other seller.
-When buying from other sellers, students should search for books using the ISBN indicated on the Amazon page.
+When buying from other sellers, students should search for books using the ISBN indicated on the bookstore page.
 Students are responsible for obtaining all required books by the first day of class, and they are strongly encouraged to have the books delivered to their homes before coming to campus in the fall.

 Please send questions and comments to bookstorechristendom.edu.